Tacocat4642/AZChyper/README.md

 It maps each lowercase letter to the corrosponding letter on the opposite side of the alphabet.
 For example: ```solution("z")``` will return ```a```, ```solution("b")``` will return ```y```, and so on.

-It will ignore everything that isn't a lowercase english letter (punctuation, uppercase, Japanese, etc.)
+It won't encode anything that isn't a lowercase english letter (punctuation, uppercase, Japanese, etc.)

 There wasn't really any reason for me to push this.
 I just wanted the serotonin from uploading a project to github.